Jackiempty/ISP32-RTOS/README.md

 In order to seperate the rick of making one funtional module's code messing with others, I decided to try a way that to develop each module parallelly in branches and merge them back to main once a module is finished and fully functional.

 Branches including:
 * main: Main branch that contains stable and funtional version
-* sensors: Contains any newest development on sensors modules
+* sensors: Contains any newest development on sensors modules -> **done, for now at least**
-* storage: Contains storage modules such as data logger & SD card
+* storage: Contains storage modules such as data logger & SD card -> **done**
-* commu: Contains the developments of communication modules like LoRa
+* commu: Contains the developments of communication modules like LoRa -> **working on**
 * stm: Contains stm and it's slaves development such as ADC, buzzer, servo motors...
-* fsm: Finite state machine
+* fsm: Finite state machine -> **can be done in main**

 ## Current situation
-It can read sensors' signal now, including GPS, imu, and bmp280, and print it in serial monitor in the frequency of 2 Hz.
+10/08/24: It can read sensors' signal now, including GPS, imu, and bmp280, and print it in serial monitor in the frequency of 2 Hz.
+10/15/24: Storage function finished, can log datas read from sensors to sd card in the frequency of 2 Hz.